Get Shorty (film): Production

 Warren Beatty, Dustin Hoffman and Michael Keaton were offered the role of Chili Palmer but they all declined.
-Sonnenfeld considered Samuel L. Jackson for the role of Bo Catlett.
+Barry Sonnenfeld considered Samuel L. Jackson for the role of Bo Catlett.
 Steve Buscemi and Matthew McConaughey were considered for the role of Ronnie Wingate.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 88% based on 56 reviews, with an average rating of 7.74/10.
+On Rotten Tomatoes, Get Shorty holds an approval rating of 88% based on 57 reviews, with an average rating of 7.70/10.
 The site's critical consensus reads, "With a perfect cast and a sly twist on the usual Hollywood gangster dynamic, Get Shorty delivers a sharp satire that doubles as an entertaining comedy-thriller in its own right."
-On Metacritic, the film has a weighted average score of 82 out of 100, based on 22 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 81 out of 100, based on 22 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film an average grade "B+" on scale of A+ to F.

 The film was entered into the 46th Berlin International Film Festival.

-The film opened at #1 upon its release (10/20-22) with $12.7 million.
-Get Shorty remained #1 for three consecutive weeks before being overtaken by Ace Ventura: When Nature Calls.
+The film opened at number one in the domestic box office upon its release with $12.7 million.
+Get Shorty remained number one for three consecutive weeks before being overtaken by Ace Ventura: When Nature Calls.